MathToSuccess

 1

 9. The following sequence of numbers are placed in the table as shown.
-Note that each number in the sequence is a multiple of 7 plus 1, and 1 is in the first row.
-If the pattern continues, what number will appear in the cell corresponding to the 22nd row and column I?
+Note that each number in the sequence is a multiple of 3 , and 0 is in the first row.
+If the pattern continues, what number will appear in the cell corresponding to the 16th row and column V?

 IIIIIIIVVVIVII

-10. Single-color beads of red, orange, yellow, or green are placed in a line so that the pattern of red, orange, yellow, green, red, orange, yellow, green,... repeats throughout.
-If the first bead in the line is red,which of the following bead is green?
+10. Single-color beads of red, orange, yellow, green, or black are placed in a line so that the pattern of red, orange, yellow, green, black, red, orange, yellow, green, black,... repeats throughout.
+If the first bead in the line is red,which of the following bead is yellow?

 By click the below Submit button, answers are finalized.